loprea91/nevergrad-template/README.md

 ## Intro
 Nevergrad is a gradient-free optimization toolbox created by Facebook Research, and written in Python.
 At the moment it contains 269 optimizers, and is being actively updated with new ones.

+The largest advantage is that you can very easily add it to any existing code!

 Check out their [github](https://github.com/facebookresearch/nevergrad) and [documentation](https://facebookresearch.github.io/nevergrad/).

 \- Lawrence

 ## Installation
 You can use nevergrad with any Python 3.6+ kernel.

-`pip install nevergrad` or `conda install -c conda-forge nevergrad` I haven't noticed any peculiarities between Windows or Linux installations.
+`pip install nevergrad` or `conda install -c conda-forge nevergrad`

+I haven't noticed any peculiarities between Windows or Linux installations.

 ## How to use
 I'm going to separate the templates from the simplest use case to the most complicated.
 Going through them should give you a good idea how to customize the code to your needs.
-The templates are fully runable, containing test data.
+The templates are fully runable, containing test examples.

 <details>
 <summary>One objective function</summary>